-- In the U.S., particularly in New England, it may be against the law to make rubbings on gravestones.
+In the U.S., particularly in New England, it may be against the law to make rubbings on gravestones.
 That’s because so many gravestones are fragile, and the pressure of rubbing can damage them.

-- In the UK, centres have been set up specifically for making rubbings, using replicas of the original monuments and plaques.
+In the U.K., centres have been set up specifically for making rubbings, using replicas of the original monuments and plaques.

 If it’s legal to create gravestone rubbings, or if you’re working with replicas, here are some basic steps for success:

 Choose your rubbing subject and supplies according to the result that you’d like.

 Pastels tend to be more murky, and smudge easily so they will need spray fixative before moving the rubbing.

 Conte crayon and pencil are more crisp and less likely to smudge, but they can abrade the original image, if you’re working with fragile headstones or architectural details.